barsoom/devbook/styleguide/css/README.md

 * [QA namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#qa-namespaces-qa-)

-#### Use a `js-` prefix for JS hook classes.
+#### Use a `js-` prefix for classes used by JS.

-If a CSS class is *only* used to find elements in JavaScript, prefix it.
-E.g. `js-destroy-link`.

-This makes its purpose clear to the reader.
+When you find elements in JavaScript, use dedicated JS-only selectors, e.g. `.js-destroy-link`.

+These classes should not be used for styling.

+This means that we can confidently change our JS without breaking styling, or our styling without breaking our JS.

 We don't use BEM-like naming for these: that's for styling.

-TODO: Should we forbid using styling CSS for JS hooks, so JS and CSS classes are entirely independent?

 Further reading: